 If you have cold or flu symptoms, call Healthline on 0800 358 5453 or call your doctor.
 They will advise you whether you need to be tested and where you can go for testing.
-You may be referred to a community based testing centre (CBAC) to receive your test.
+You may be referred to a community based assessment centre (CBAC) to receive your test.

 What are the options for patients requiring COVID-19 testing who can’t access a CBAC?

-Call Healthline of your doctor in the first instance.
+Call Healthline or your doctor in the first instance.
 If transport to an assessment centre is a challenge, your healthcare provider can discuss options with you, including the possibility of home-based testing if that is available.